irworkshop/accountability_datacleaning/state/nd/contribs/docs/nd_contribs_diary.md

 ## Source

-South Dakota campaign contributions data was obtained by students at American University via a state records request.
+North Dakota campaign contributions data was obtained by students at American University via a state records request.

 ## Download